tj-wells/coti-docker-method/README.md

 This method also provides:

-- Automatically managed A+ rated SSL certificates
+- Automatic A+ rated SSL certificates
 - One-line upgrades to new Coti node releases
 - A node monitor that restarts the node when it is not connected to the Coti network